JakubTuta/Ledger-SDK/sdk_overview/COMPONENTS.md

 This is what makes Ledger non-blocking.
 Your code adds logs to the buffer and returns immediately.
 This task sends them later.

+## URLProcessor

+Filters out unwanted requests and normalizes URL paths for better analytics.

+**Think of it like:** A smart filter that ignores bot traffic and groups similar URLs together.

+**Key behavior:**
+- Filters out common attack patterns (`/.git/config`, `/.env`, `.php` files)
+- Normalizes dynamic segments (`/users/123` → `/users/{id}`)
+- Supports UUIDs, MongoDB ObjectIDs, and other ID formats
+- Configurable with custom patterns and filters

+Why?
+Without normalization, `/users/123` and `/users/456` appear as different endpoints.
+With normalization, they group as `/users/{id}` in analytics.

+## BaseMiddleware

+Shared logic for all framework integrations (FastAPI, Flask, Django).

+**Think of it like:** A foundation that makes adding new frameworks trivial.

+**Key behavior:**
+- Manages URLProcessor for filtering and normalization
+- Handles request/exception logging logic
+- Provides consistent behavior across all frameworks
+- Each framework only needs to implement request/response handling

+Why?
+Instead of duplicating 100+ lines of logging logic in each framework middleware, they all inherit from BaseMiddleware and reuse the same code.

 ## How They Work Together

+### Manual Logging Flow

 1. Your code calls `ledger.log_info("message")`
 2. **Validator** checks the log is valid